buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_1_Get_Local_Solana_Env_Running.md

 ### 🔑 Create a local keypair.

 Next thing we need to do is actually generate a local Solana wallet to work with.
-Don't worry about create a passphrase for now, just tap "Enter" when it asks.
+Don't worry about creating a passphrase for now, just tap "Enter" when it asks.

 ```bash
 solana-keygen new